Liverpool Walton

 Main Worship Hall

 - Camera - We own a Panasonic HC-MDH3 camera.
 This can be used for recording events and can be set up as a camera feed for the screens in the building.
 There is a BlackMagicDesign switcher which has four inputs.
 This can be used for camera or any other input.
+We will require a member of our church Media Team to be present when this is used.

 - Lighting - We have twelve dimmable houselights (Colour - Daylight), four warm white spotlights & seven LED colour pars all suspended from trussing in the ceiling.
 There is also the option to put either black or silver uplighter floor lamps around the perimeter of the room.